 Arizona Tax & Labor Law Summary

-After you hire a household employee in Arizona, the next things to take care of are the payroll and taxes.
+After you hire a household employee in Arizona, the next things to take care of are their taxes and payroll.
 To help you take this next step, we've compiled all the federal and state "nanny taxes" into this overview.
 Use it as a resource when you have questions or just call us and we'll take care of everything for you.

 When a family hires someone to perform duties in or around their home, they are considered a household employer.
 The IRS views the worker whether a nanny, health aide, housekeeper, senior caregiver, gardener, chef, personal assistant, estate manager, etc. as an employee of the family in nearly every case.
 Misclassifying an employee as an independent contractor (using Form 1099) is considered tax evasion, so please call us if you're not sure how to classify your worker.

 Household employers have four primary tax responsibilities.
 These are sometimes referred to as the Arizona nanny tax obligations:

 1. Withhold Social Security and Medicare taxes from their employee's paycheck each pay period.
 Federal income taxes should be withheld based on the employee's selections on Form W-4.